 The DET submission includes the master-planned Timothy Branch trail, which is a multiuse path designed to accommodate pedestrians and bicycles.
 This path runs parallel to Private Street A, along the complete north/south length of the site.
 A 5-foot-wide bicycle lane is included in the dedication along McKendree Road, which runs the entire east/west length of the site.
-Given the size of this development, The Planning Board finds the included bicycle facilities adequate for the purposes of this regulation.
+Given the size of this development, staff find the proposed bicycle facilities adequate for the purposes of this regulation.